-Subscription and redemption fee relates to the fees charged to shareholders for the subscription or redemption of shares in a Sub-fund.
-This fee is calculated as a percentage-based entry or exit fee on the net asset value per share to protect existing shareholders of the Sub-fund and is beneficiary to the Sub-fund.
+Subscription and redemption fee relates to the fees charged to participants for the subscription or redemption of participations in a Fund.
+This fee is calculated as a percentage-based entry or exit fee on the net asset value per participation to protect existing participants of the Fund and is beneficiary to the Fund.